-Note that the amalgamated released multiple-choice questions are not balanced in terms of subject matter so as to match the balance of subjects for any particular semester, much less this current semester.
+Note that the Special Study Set of released multiple-choice questions is not balanced in terms of subject matter so as to match the balance of subjects for any particular semester, much less this current semester.
 In other words, you should not take the frequency of questions on particular subjects in the amalgamated multiple-choice questions to be a clue as to the frequency with which subjects will come up on the multiple-choice portion of your exam.
 Again, your exam will obey the Correspondence Principle.